awanzek/FinTech_HW1_CaseStudy/readme.md

 * **What specific financial problem is the company or project trying to solve?**

+    Ripple's goal is to solve the finanical problem of global payments and transactions.
+In doing so the have developed RippleNet which was designed to connect financial institutions around the world and allow for secure and less expensive movement of funds and payments between them. ([Ripple-Overview](https://ripple.com/wp-content/uploads/2020/03/RippleNet-Overview.pdf))

 * **Who is the company's intended customer?
 Is there any information about the market size of this set of customers?What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)**

+    Ripple's primary customer is financial insitutions that deal in large payments and transacations, as they are most likely to desire technology to increase speed, security, and an international payment network.

 * **Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)**